opencredo/opa-single-message-transformer/README.md

 It uses OPA (Open Policy Agent) to choose which records to filter out based on a specified OPA policy bundle.
 It is intended to be use with either a source or sink Kafka Connect component.

+When the bundle is configured using a filesystem path, it listens to the filesystem for changes.
+There can be a few seconds of delay.
+When the bundle is configured using a URI, it po

 It interacts with OPA via the following library by Sangkeon Lee: https://github.com/sangkeon/java-opa-wasm